Coronavirus Update 22nd Dec 2021

 Need advice?
 Healthy Inspirations provides lifestyle programming to help members learn about their body’s individual carbohydrate tolerance in order to effortlessly achieve and maintain a healthy weight.
 The team also provide in-centre and online exercise programming that helps build strength, tone and fitness.

 Whether you live near a centre or not, give your nearest centre a call to ask for program details.
 You can register for a free info session by clicking the button at the top of the page at https://healthyinspirations.com.au.
-These info sessions can be arrange in the centre or via Zoom video communications to your computer.
+These info sessions can be arranged in the centre or via Zoom video chat to your computer.

-And… make sure you stay disciplined with Strategy 1.
+And… make sure you stay disciplined with Strategy 1 and Strategy 2.
 If you have any health questions, or feel unwell, please call your doctor or local hospital straight away.
 Get tested.
 Do not wait.